eejf-leeds/interseismic_practical/README.md

-# interseismic_practical
+# Interseismic Deformation and Strain Analysis (Practical)

-Practical exercise on interseismic strain accumulation for the COMET InSAR course.
+Practical exercise on interseismic strain accumulation for the COMET InSAR Training Workshop 2025.

 To launch the practical notebook (use this if you want to run through the practical):
 - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/eejf-leeds/interseismic_practical/main?filepath=Interseis_practical_2025.ipynb)